Bukit Panjang LRT line: Planning and construction

+Ten Mile Junction station was later mentioned in a The Straits Times article on 24 September 1997 during a visit by then Communications Minister Mah Bow Tan.

 On 5 August 1997, the LTA awarded SMRT a license to operate the LRT due to its experience with the MRT system.
 Testing on the line was underway by December 1998 and it commenced operations on 6 November 1999.

+Between 10 December 2010 to 29 December 2011, Ten Mile Junction station was closed to accommodate renovation works to the Ten Mile Junction Shopping Centre into Junction 10.
+In 2014, the private residential development atop Junction 10, The Tennery, was completed.

 Reliability issues

 Upon opening, the system suffered from reliability issues, having 32 service disruptions in its first six months of operation.
 Safety concerns regarding the system were also raised in Parliament in the wake of a collision between two trains in November 2000 that injured five passengers.
 Most of these issues were rectified by September 2001, and, by May 2002, the system was able to attain the government's desired service levels.

 However, a subsequent five-day service disruption in October 2002, caused by a loose guide wheel, led the LTA to conduct an audit on the maintenance procedures carried out for the line.
 The audit found that the training and procedures for maintenance were adequate, but the actual maintenance work was not properly done, and the LTA gave the line's operator, Singapore LRT, six months to rectify the lapses found in the audit.

 To rectify the issues with the system, Singapore LRT spent to replace worn-out wires in the line's signalling system, from December 2003 to April 2004.
 Service levels on the line had improved to adequate standards by 2003, but a subsequent disruption of service in May 2004 led to the line's operator initiating an internal probe into the matter.